Wadian802/wadian802.github.io/docs/API.md

 Application Programming Interface or API  Messaging
 ---
 The software between the motor, hall effect sensor, wifi and OLED screen all need to communicate to perform a function and communicate that function to a user.
-THe interfacing between these components means that each part can speak to another part.
+The interfacing between these components means that each part can speak to another part.

 Provided is a sample of messages the stepper motor will send or receive between other sensors.

 Message Structure:

 | Message Type <br /> byte 1-2 <br /> (char)         | Description |
 | --------------------------------------------- | ----------- |
 |1                                              | Set motor X direction |